jstod10/Identify-Fraud-from-Enron-Email/README.md

 ### Tuning

-The definition of tuning, according to [https://en.wikipedia.org/wiki/Hyperparameter_optimization#:~:text=In%20machine%20learning%2C%20hyperparameter%20optimization,typically%20node%20weights)%20are%20learned.]:
+The definition of tuning, according to wikipedia: [https://en.wikipedia.org/wiki/Hyperparameter_optimization#:~:text=In%20machine%20learning%2C%20hyperparameter%20optimization,typically%20node%20weights)%20are%20learned.]:

 In machine learning, hyperparameter optimization or tuning is the problem of choosing a set of optimal hyperparameters for a learning algorithm.
 A hyperparameter is a parameter whose value is used to control the learning process.
 By contrast, the values of other parameters (typically node weights) are learned.